 Dr. Valenson graduated with Honors from the University of Houston, before going to Yale School of Medicine in New Haven, Connecticut.
 Here Dr. Valenson proudly did extensive amounts of volunteer work with under-served communities, as well as cancer and orthopedic research.
 He then completed surgical internship at Cook County Hospital and Rush University Medical Center in Chicago, before returning to Yale to complete residency training in diagnostic radiology.
 Dr. Valenson then returned to Chicago to receive advanced fellowship training in Interventional Radiology at Rush University Medical Center.

 Vascular interventional radiologists are board-certified physicians who specialize in minimally invasive, targeted treatments.
 They offer the most in-depth knowledge of the least invasive treatments available coupled with diagnostic and clinical experience across all specialties.
 They use ultrasound, X-rays, MRI, CT scans and other imaging to advance a catheter in the body, usually in a vein or an artery.
 That way, our experts can treat you at the source of the disease internally.
 Today many conditions that once required surgery can be treated less invasively by interventional radiologists.
 Interventional radiology treatments offer less risk, less pain, and less recovery time compared to open surgery.

-We offer medical grade (20-30mmHg) knee high and thigh compression stockings in our offices.
+We offer medical grade (20-30mmHg) knee high and thigh compression stockings at our offices.
 Our clinical staff with measure your legs to ensure a custom fit for the compression stockings.

 Most insurance plans do not require a referral to schedule a consultation.
 There are some insurance plans (mainly HMO) that require a referral from your primary care physician.

 Healthy leg veins have valves that keep blood flowing to the heart.
 Venous reflux disease, also known as chronic venous disease, develops when the valves stop working properly and allow blood to flow backward (i.e., reflux) and pool in the lower leg veins.
 If venous reflux disease is left untreated, symptoms can worsen over time.

 As a result, vein valves will not close properly, leading to symptoms such as: